Yaqub Sanu: Journalism and theater

 Sanua became active as a journalist in Egypt, writing in a number of languages, including Arabic and French.
 He played an important role in the development of Egyptian theatre in the 1870s, both as a writer of original plays in Arabic and with his adaptations of French plays.
 However, it was as a satirical nationalist journalist that he became famous in his day, becoming a thorn in the side of both the Khedive and the British colonists.
-In 1870, the Khedive, Ismail the Magnificent, agreed to financially support Sanu's theatre company, which performed plays in a very colloquial Egyptian Arabic on nationalist themes, but the two had a falling out in 1876 when Egypt's bankruptcy led Ismail to withdraw his support.
+In 1870, the Khedive, Ismail Pasha, financially supported Sanu's theatre company and proclaimed him "Molière of Egypt."
+His plays often featured very colloquial Egyptian Arabic and nationalist themes.

+Sanu and the Khedive had a falling out in 1876 when Egypt's bankruptcy led Ismail to withdraw his support.
 Sanu mercilessly caricatured both Ismail the Magnificent and Egypt's British rulers as bumbling buffoons in his journalism and especially in his cartoons.
 He was also the first journalist to write in Egyptian Arabic, which was intended to appeal to a mass audience, and his cartoons could be easily understood by even the illiterate.